lmc2179/lmc2179.github.io/drafts/pdp.md

 # When does the PDP represent a causal relationship?

+_This section uses a bit of language from CI; most of this content is from  https://web.stanford.edu/~hastie/Papers/pdp_zhao.pdf_

 It's _very_ tempting to interpret the PDP as a prediction about what would happen _if_ we changed the global NOX to some amount.
 In causal inference terms, that would be an intervention, in which we actually shift the NOX and see what happens to prices.
 In this interpretation, our model is a method of simulating what would happen if we changed NOX, and we treat its predictions as counterfactual scenarios.
 Is this interpretation justified?

 It is if we make certain assumptions - but they're strong assumptions, and we're probably not in a position to make them.
 It's worth walking through those assumptions, to understand what kind of argument we'd need to make in order to

-This section uses a bit of language from CI
+The first assumption that would allow us to treat the PDP causally is if the changes in NOX were randomized, like in an RCT; they're very clearly not

 Note the assumptions from the paper